 Within South-East Asia, Timor-Leste (East Timor) lies 400km north of Australia, across the Timor Sea, and in the Lesser Sunda Islands at the eastern end of the Indonesian archipelago.
 It comprises the eastern half of Timor Island, the separate enclave of Oecusse, situated in West Timor and the small off-shore islands of Atauro and Jaco.

-West of Baucau and around Lospalos and Maliana there are rolling highland plains important for agriculture.
+The areas west of Baucau and around Lospalos and Maliana are rolling highland plains important for agriculture.
 On the south side of Timor-Leste the coastal flats are 20-30km wide, while to the north they are much narrower with many stretches where the mountains fall directly into the sea.
 There are wild rocky headlands and long expanses of silky white sand beaches.
 Along both coasts views across the shimmering ocean are stunning.
 Timor-Leste’s fringing reefs are extensive and rightly lauded.

-Most of Timor-Leste’s large braided rivers completely disappear in the dry season, but after torrential rain can turn into raging torrents, sometimes flash flooding.
+Most of Timor-Leste’s large braided rivers completely disappear in the dry season, but after torrential rain during rainy season rivers can turn into raging torrents, and sometimes into flash flooding.
 Impressive waterfalls cascading down the mountain-sides can also be seen at this time.

 Timor-Leste has a hot tropical climate with a dry season, May-November, and a wet season, December-April.
-The temperature on the coast is usually between 25-35C and in the mountains at higher elevation it is much cooler – sometimes wet and misty and at other times clear and invigorating.
+The temperature on the coast is usually between 25-35C and in the mountains at higher elevation the weather is much cooler – sometimes wet and misty and at other times clear and invigorating.

 There are many different micro-climates from dry barren hill sides to thickly forested peaks interspersed with cultivated areas.
 In general, as you drive south the countryside becomes much more lush and greener.